dmehala/dedup-cs/README.md

 1. Use C API instead of C++ API for file manipulation (fopen, fgets and so on)
 2. Memory-map the file and read it by chunks, can be time consuming to make it crossplatfomr
 3. Split the works between multiple threads

-## Blocking algorithm
-This is where I failed.
-I use a standard blocking algorithm, but there is so many blocking techniques (block building + block refinement).